KP governs random growth off a one dimensional substrate: Examples

 where $\fh(t,x;\mathfrak{d}_0)$ is the KPZ fixed point starting from a narrow wedge $\mathfrak{d}_0$ at the origin.
 The Airy process is stationary and the one point distribution is the Tracy-Widom GUE distribution.

 K. Johansson famously asked whether there is an equation for the multipoint distribution.
-Equations were given by \cite{adlerVanMoPDEs,tracyWidom-AiryDiffEqns}; starting with narrow wedge initial data the matrix KP equation \eqref{eq:matKP} gives us an equation which is similar to that in \cite{tracyWidom-AiryDiffEqns} (and possibly equivalent).
-The relation with the equation derived in \cite{adlerVanMoPDEs} is completely unclear.
-But by skew time reversal invariance we get something better.
+PDEs were given by \cite{adlerVanMoPDEs,tracyWidom-AiryDiffEqns}.
+Starting with narrow wedge initial data the matrix KP equation \eqref{eq:matKP} gives us another PDE.
+This equation lives at the same level as the system of PDEs in \cite{tracyWidom-AiryDiffEqns}; it could well be that they are equivalent, but we have not succeeded in confirming it yet, and leave it for future work.